Community Grants Program

 Selection Process

-UIHI takes a three-phase, holistic approach to reviewing Community Grants applications.
+UIHI takes a three (3)-phase holistic approach to reviewing Community Grants applications.
 As an Indigenous organization our foundation is grounded in Indigenous values.
-The UIHI Community Grants Committee is looking for a clear statement of need, cultural innovation, and community responsiveness to chronic disease prevention.
+The UIHI Community Grants Committee, made of at least three UIHI staff of varying expertise, is looking for a clear statement of need, cultural innovation, and community responsiveness to chronic disease prevention.

-Our first phase is pre-screening where we review each applicant information to ensure the applying UIO meets base eligibility requirements.
+The first phase is pre-screening where we review each applicant’s information to ensure the applying UIO and AI/AN urban serving non-profit organizations meet base eligibility requirements (see below).

-Next, in our second phase, the committee conducts an in-depth review of applicant project narratives and annual budgets and workplans.
-Finally, UIHI conducts a thorough technical review of all eligible applications and budgets to ask clarifying questions, expressing concerns, requesting additional information or small changes, and/or offering recommendations.
+In the second phase, the committee conducts an in-depth review of applicant project narratives and annual budgets and workplans.
+Finally, UIHI conducts a thorough technical review of all eligible applications and budgets to ask clarifying questions, request additional information or small changes, and/or offer recommendations.
+We review applications based on the fundamental assumption that applicants are the experts and are therefore most familiar with their community needs and solutions.

 • Geographic diversity: We want to have a broad reach across the United States.